INRIA/scikit-learn-mooc/workflow-notes.md

 There are two ways this can be applied on the FUN side:
 - adding `?content_only` at the end of a URL, for example https://inria.github.io/scikit-learn-mooc/?content_only (compare with https://inria.github.io/scikit-learn-mooc/).
-The javascript logic come from `jupyter-book/_static/sklearn_mooc.js`.
+The javascript logic comes from `jupyter-book/_static/sklearn_mooc.js`.
 - manually including HTML with some javascript magic on the FUN-MOOC side e.g. the concluding remarks that excludes content based on CSS classes.